 Future Application of Accounting Standards.
-In August 2018, the FASB issued Accounting Standards Update No. 2018-12, Financial Services-Insurance (Topic 944) - Targeted Improvements to the Accounting for Long-Duration Contracts ("ASU 2018-12").
+In August 2018, the FASB issued Accounting Standards Update No. 2018-12, Financial Services-Insurance (Topic 944) - Targeted Improvements to the Accounting for Long-Duration Contracts ("ASU 2018-12" or "LDTI").
 The amendments in this update change accounting guidance for insurance companies that issue long-duration contracts, including term life insurance.
-ASU 2018-12 requires companies that issue long-duration insurance contracts to update assumptions used in measuring future policy benefits, including mortality, disability, and persistency, at least annually instead of locking those assumptions at contract inception and reflecting differences in assumptions and actual performance as the experience occurs.
-ASU 2018-12 also includes changes to how insurance companies that issue long-duration contracts amortize DAC and determine and update the discount rate assumptions used in measuring future policy benefits reserves while increasing the level of financial statement disclosures required.
-The guidance in ASU 2018-12 will be applied to the earliest period presented in the consolidated financial statements beginning on the effective date, which is January 1, 2023.
+ASU 2018-12 requires companies that issue long-duration insurance contracts to update assumptions used in measuring future policy benefits and DAC, including mortality, disability, and persistency, at least annually instead of locking those assumptions at contract inception and reflecting differences in assumptions and actual performance as the experience occurs.
+ASU 2018-12 also changes how insurance companies that issue long-duration contracts amortize DAC and determine and update the discount rate assumptions used in measuring future policy benefits reserves while increasing the level of financial statement disclosures required.
+The guidance in ASU 2018-12 will be applied to the earliest period presented in the consolidated financial statements beginning on the effective date of January 1, 2023.
 The adoption of ASU 2018-12 will have an impact on our consolidated financial statements and related disclosures and will require changes to certain of our processes, systems, and controls.
-We are currently working on processes that will allow us to obtain the requisite data, modify our valuation system, and develop key assumptions that will be necessary to evaluate and implement this standard.
-As such, we are unable to determine the magnitude of the impact ASU 2018-12 will have on our consolidated financial statements at this time.
-We anticipate that we will recognize a significant decrease in accumulated other comprehensive income on the adoption date to reflect the impact of current interest rates in future policy benefits presented in accordance with ASU 2018-12.
+We will continue to evaluate the impact the adoption will have on our business until we issue our condensed consolidated financial statements as of and for the three months ending March 31, 2023.
+We continue to work on model refinement and model governance, finalizing actuarial assumptions and documenting our control process.